openlawteam/docs/docs/openlaw-object/README.md

 **Response**

-Returns array of [markup language](/markup-language/) variable types as strings.
+Returns array of input and specialized variable types as strings.
+Learn more about these different types in our [markup language documentation](/markup-language/).

 Example